wbzyl/rack-codehighlighter/README.markdown

     gem 'wbzyl-rack-codehighlighter'
     require 'rack/codehighlighter'

-    gem 'ultraviolet'
+    gem 'coderay'
-    require 'uv'
+    require 'coderay'

-    use Rack::Codehighlighter, :ultraviolet
+    use Rack::Codehighlighter, :coderay  # more options
     run app

-Instead of *ultraviolet* you can use other supported highlighters:
+Instead of *coderay* you can use other supported highlighters.
-*syntax*, *coderay*, *prettify*.

-Include in the layout one of provided stylesheets.
+Remember to include in the layout one of provided stylesheets (look into `examples/public/stylesheets` for sample stylesheets.

 ## Using with Rails